facelessuser/PyMdown/docs/user-guide/general-usage.md

 path_conversion_absolute: false
 ```

-If path conversion are not wanted, and disabling them inline with the `!` token is not acceptable, path conversion can be completely disabled with the following setting:
+If path conversion is not wanted, and disabling the conversion inline with the `!` token is not acceptable, path conversion can be completely disabled with the following setting:

 ```yaml
 # By default resource paths are converted to relative file paths when possible;